401-advanced-javascript-nimble/socket_server/README.md

 * PORT -- port to use (when running locally)

 ### Running the App
-* Clone or download repo
+* Clone or download the repo at (https://github.com/401-advanced-javascript-nimble/socket_server)
 * Run `npm i`
 * Run `node server.js`